JudaristFullstackProCoder/Store-api-microservice/README.md

 Product's images allow to store additional images to a product.

-### Product compositions
+### Variable product

-Allow us give a different price to a product depending on his specificity.
+Allow us give a different price and image to a product depending on his specificity.
 For example a PC Core i7 with 8 GO RAM will cost less than a PC Core i7 with 32 GO RAM.
+This product variability is inspired from woocommerce  take a look at this for more understanding [Woocommerce variable product](https://woocommerce.com/document/variable-product/). the API will create this type of product from the several specificity (product options)

 ### Product store and shopkeeper

-Its the store from where this product was created, and the person who create this product.
+`store` is where product is stored, and `shopkeper` the user who create this product.

 ### Product pre_video